In this section

 Hear from Aaron Kinney, Executive Director of the Herma Heart Institute, on the value of an endowment fund dedicated to research and innovation.

-Individuals interested in supporting the Herma Heart Institute's research and innovation can visit our donation page or call the Children’s Hospital of Wisconsin Foundation at (414) 266-6100.
+Individuals interested in supporting the Herma Heart Institute's research and innovation can visit our donation page or call the Children’s Wisconsin Foundation at (414) 266-6100.